pagyew/AoC-template/README.md

 You can run the script using the command `node go [next|last]`
   - `next` will create a new directory for the next day and open the file
   - `last` will open the last day's file
+  - Write your solve function in `solve.js` (it's open automatically when you run the script) and return answer

 ### Debugging
 - In `[day].txt` you can find the input for the problem